Forex trading Java / .Net API

 - Simplifying overall program structure

-- By going away from a single trading context limitation of the MT4 terminals, i.e. multiple orders of the same account are executed in parallel.
+- By going away from a single trading context limitation of the some Forex platforms, i.e. multiple orders of the same account are executed in parallel.